-Develop critical life skills transferable to other spheres of life such as teamwork, goal setting, resilience and communication, all through the constant practice that sport requires.
+Develop critical life skills transferable to other spheres of life such as teamwork, goal setting, resilience and communication, all through the constant practise that sport requires.

 Gain access to a safe space to grow and explore, especially with regard to physical, social and emotional development.